buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcSectionReinforcementProperties.md

 > HISTORY  New entity in IFC2x2.

-Several sets of cross section reinforcement properties represented by instances of _IfcReinforcementProperties_ may be attached to the section reinforcement properties (_IfcReinforcementDefinitionProperties_ of _IfcStructuralElementsDomain_ schema), one for each combination of steel grades and reinforcement bar types and sizes.
+Several sets of cross section reinforcement properties represented by instances of _IfcReinforcementBarProperties_ may be attached to the section reinforcement properties (_IfcReinforcementDefinitionProperties_ of _IfcStructuralElementsDomain_ schema), one for each combination of steel grades and reinforcement bar types and sizes.

 ## Attributes